br3y1n/meli-challenge/README.md

 # MELI - Challenge

 This project is a web application developed using modern technologies.
 The frontend is built with React.js, Next.js, TypeScript, and Jest, while the backend is powered by Node.js and Express.
 The application has been optimized for high performance, achieving a 100% score in Lighthouse.
-Additionally, it includes unit tests that cover 100% of the codebase (Frontend).
+Additionally, it includes unit tests that cover 100% of the codebase.

 - ## Lighthouse